Research Interests

 S. Lamontagne, M. Carvalho, R. Atallah, Accelerated Benders Decomposition and Local Branching for Dynamic Maximum Covering Location Problems

-Accepted paper, Computers & Operations Research, .
+Accepted paper, Computers & Operations Research, (ArXiv version).

 ﹀ Show more